lfrei/kafka-training/training-environment.md

-You see the following error when starting docker desktop on windows, or when you start ubuntu:
+You see the following error when starting docker desktop on Windows, or when you start Ubuntu:

 ...